 After sending an email to the SOC, a ticket is automatically generated.
-The SOC validates and prioritizes the ticket and starts processing it.
+The SOC then validates, prioritizes and begins processing the request.
 If an email is received from an email address which has not been authorized, we will report this to an authorized employee of Customer for verification.
 We will only process such emails after the written approval of a person authorized by Customer.
 The progress and status of tickets submitted by email can be followed in real time via the mSOC[TM] Portal.
 If Customer responds by email to an already existing ticket, this response will automatically be appended to the ticket history.
 For priority 1 incidents, it is required that Customer follows up with a phone call to the Lightstream SOC.
-Every request reported by e-mail will initially be marked as priority 4.
+By default, every request reported by e-mail will initially be marked as priority 4.